FAQ’s

 We provide palliative care for those who are nearing the end of their life.
 We endeavour to make a person’s last days or weeks as comfortable as possible and extend our support to loved ones during this time.

 We offer respite care at Valerian Court Care Home.
-Prior to admission we will evaluate a person’s care needs and assess how long someone should stay at our care home.
-Respite care is suitable for those who have recently had an illness, injury or operation and cannot return to normal life straight away.
-It can also be arranged for someone who is caring full-time for their loved one at home and who needs a well-deserved break.
+Prior to admission, we will evaluate a person’s care needs and assess how long someone should stay at our care home.
+Respite care in Didcot is suitable for those who have recently had an illness, injury or operation and cannot return to normal life straight away.
+It can also be arranged for someone who is caring for their loved one at home and who needs a well-deserved break.

 We support residents’ overall well-being through the excellent care we provide that helps to alleviate daily stresses associated with personal care, mobility or medical care needs.
 We also support mental, physical and emotional well-being through the all-inclusive facilities and activities we provide that enable residents to socialise with others, learn new skills, gain new experiences and continue with their hobbies regularly.
 We encourage residents to live their lives the way they want to.

-Our care plans are tailored to each individual and are assessed regularly to ensure that they continue to fulfill residents’ needs and requirements if a resident’s care needs change.
-We recognise that people’s health and well-being demands change over time, therefore our care is tailored to adapt to this.
+Our care plans are tailored to each individual and are assessed regularly to ensure that they continue to fulfil residents’ needs and requirements if a resident’s care needs change.
+We recognise that people’s health and well-being demands change over time; therefore, our care is tailored to adapt to this.
 We work with each resident and their family members to create a personalised care plan that is ideal for them.

 Facilities Questions